 - June 25, 2020

 - November 26, 2020

 Has been appointed since 2004 by the Champaign County Board.
 Earned a Ph.D. in the College of Applied Life Sciences from the University of Illinois.
 Commissioner Henry is a retired school administrator who has lived in the Champaign community as an avid Illini fan.
 Dr. Henry has enjoyed serving as a member of the University of Illinois Alumni Board, Illinois Connection, Illini Rebounders and Quarterback Clubs.

 Reverend Rickey Parks, Vice Chair

+Has been appointed since 2019 by the City of Champaign.
 A proud native of the state of Arkansas, Reverend Rickey E. Parks, Pastor of the Pilgrim Missionary Baptist Church, Champaign, Illinois, hails from the city of Pine Bluff, where he developed a love and sense of compassion for others.
-He is the youngest and only son born to the late Chester, Jr. and Azzilee Crosby Parks.
-He has two sisters (Sharon and Carlotta).

 Pastor Parks was licensed to preach the Gospel on June 15, 1997 and was ordained as a Minister on June 27, 1999.
 In 2002, Pastor Parks was called and served at pastor of Star Bethel Missionary Baptist Church, Wabbaseka, Arkansas.